Graphic: Imperial College and Forest Research

 So which types of trees will capture more carbon?

 The answer is complex.
-80% of a tree's mass is carbon and therefore a simplistic view would be that faster growing trees sequester more carbon because they grow faster.
-However, slower growing trees begin to catch up over time, and the oak can last for 1,000 years, locking carbon away for many lifetimes.
+Up to 50% of a tree's dry mass is carbon and therefore a simplistic view would be that faster growing trees sequester more carbon because they grow faster.
+However, slower growing trees begin to catch up over time, and the oak can last for hundreds of years, locking carbon away for many lifetimes.

 Is that the full picture?